The UK HealthCare Gynecologic Oncology team treats women with cancers that affect the reproductive system, including cervical cancer, uterine cancer,

-Ask your doctor for more information on upcoming screenings and how they may benefit you.
+your doctor for more information on upcoming screenings and how screenings may

 LEXINGTON, Ky.
 (Oct.
 23, 2013) – To draw attention to the importance of ovarian cancer screening, Kentucky First Lady Jane Beshear joined Kentucky’s female legislators to highlight results from the University of Kentucky Markey Cancer Center's Ovarian Cancer Screening Program.
 The screening program is an ongoing, 26-year research study showing that annual screening continues to detect ovarian cancer at an earlier stage than is possible with a clinical examination.